Meshuggah: Formation and Contradictions Collapse (1987–1994)

 During this period, Thordendal, who was working as a carpenter, severed the tip of his left middle finger, while Haake injured his hand in a router accident.
 As a result, the band was unable to perform for several months.
-Thordendal's fingertip was later reattached, and he went on to make a full recovery.
+Thordendal's fingertip was reattached and he made a full recovery.
 The Selfcaged EP was recorded in April and May 1994, but its release was delayed to later in 1995 due to the accidents.